Soviet–Afghan War: Soviet military operations against Afghan guerrillas

 To complement their brute force approach to weeding out the insurgency, the Soviets used KHAD (Afghan secret police) to gather intelligence, infiltrate the Mujahideen, spread false information, bribe tribal militias into fighting and organize a government militia.
 While it is impossible to know exactly how successful KHAD was in infiltrating Mujahideen groups, it is thought that they succeeded in penetrating a good many resistance groups based in Afghanistan, Pakistan and Iran.
 KHAD is thought to have had particular success in igniting internal rivalries and political divisions amongst the resistance groups, rendering some of them completely useless because of infighting.
 KHAD had some success in securing tribal loyalties but many of these relationships were fickle and temporary.
 Often KHAD secured neutrality agreements rather than committed political alignment.

 The Sarandoy were a centrally commanded government paramilitary group placed under the control of the Ministry of Interior Affairs, before being placed under the control of the unified Ministry of State Security (WAD) in 1986.
-They had mixed success in the war, as Osama bin Laden and the Arab mujahideen fought the Sarandoy's 7th Operative Regiment, only to fail and sustain massive casualties.
+They had mixed success in the war, as the Arab mujahideen fought the Sarandoy's 7th Operative Regiment, only to fail and sustain massive casualties.
 The label "Sarandoy" additionally included traffic police, provincial officers and corrections/labor facility officers.
 Large salaries and proper weapons attracted a good number of recruits to the cause, even if they were not necessarily "pro-communist".
 The problem was that many of the recruits they attracted were in fact Mujahideen who would join up to procure arms, ammunition and money while also gathering information about forthcoming military operations.
 By the end of 1981, there were reports of Bulgarian Armed Forces present in Mazar-i-Sharif, the Warsaw Pact and the Cuban Revolutionary Armed Forces all operating in Afghanistan.
 A fighter of the Mujahideen, describing the Cubans in combat, said they were "big and black and shout very loudly when they fight.
 Unlike the Russians they were not afraid to attack us in the open".